It Was Berube’s Finest Moment

 TORONTO (Nov.
 23) — Hold one hand close to your face and read the following sentence through the gap between your fingers.
 It’s a chilling prospect for the Toronto Maple Leafs.
 Yet, undeniable at the quarter–mark of the National Hockey League season: Were the Jack Adams Award presented today, Craig Berube would be NHL coach–of–the–year.
 Intending no disrespect toward Jolly Jack, who built the dynastic Detroit Red Wings teams of the 1950’s with Gordie Howe, Terry Sawchuk and Red Kelly, the trophy named for him is largely a curse.
 Recipients can look at their careers behind the bench and recognize the achievement as an early death knell.

 With half his team on Injured Reserve, Berube has adroitly guided the Maple Leafs to seventh place in the overall standings at 12–6–2 for 26 points in 20 games.
 Perhaps not eye–popping figures, yet remarkably impressive given the long and indefinite absence of Auston Matthews.
-A little birdy suggested to me, on Friday, that the captain is battling an ailment more–common in the NHL a quarter–century back in which a strained groin muscle spreads into the lower abdomen.
+A little birdy suggested to me, on Friday, that the captain may be battling an ailment more–common in the NHL a quarter–century back in which a strained groin muscle spreads into the lower abdomen.
 It can be debilitating for a hockey player, whose skating motion is derived from maneuverability in that mid–portion of the body.
 If this is, indeed, the malady sustained by No. 34, it explains why he’s been sidelined since Nov.
 3. And, why he is now skating — gingerly — apart from his teammates.

 Less–simple to explain — even if astoundingly common — is Toronto’s 6–1 record so far without Matthews.
 The team could have crumbled on Wednesday night after Zach Whitecloud demolished Matthew Knies with an open–ice thump in the neutral zone.
 Nearing the midway mark of regulation time.
 Knies wobbled into Sick Bay to join teammates Matthews, Max Domi, Max Pacioretty, David Kampf and Calle Jarnkrok.
 Still, the Leafs kept battling and earned a decisive, 4–0 triumph over the Vegas Golden Knights — hardly a pushover in the West.